UWPRG/GROMACS/boxmaker/README.md

 You will need to provide .frcmod, .pdb, and .lib files for boxmaker (these can be generated using ffmaker).

-guassian/antechamber typically run fine on an interactive node (do not run on the login nodes):
+this will typically run fine on an interactive node (do not run on the login nodes):

 `source boxmaker.bash`

+alternatively you can submit the job to the que:

+`qsub boxmaker.pbs`